csurgay/ansible-training/lessons/08_Variables/README.md

 > The above directory layout is best practice, where Playbooks are mappings of a set Roles to a set of Inventory.

 > [!WARNING]
-> Still, the sheer number of locations for Variable definitions are impossible keep track of.
+> The sheer number of locations for Variable definitions are impossible keep track of.

 > [!TIP]
 > Avoid Precedence conflicts by planning Variable placement and name Variables differently if possible.